bielcardona/OTSun/doc/intro.rst

 ``optical_state``, as well as the ``scene`` where it will travel.
-Instances of ``OpticalState`` gather some relevant information of a light ray at a given moment, like its ``direction``, ``polarization`` and ``material`` , giving respectively the direction and polarization vectors, and the material where it is traveling.
+Instances of ``OpticalState`` gather some relevant information of a light ray at a given moment, like its ``direction``, ``polarization`` and ``material``, giving, respectively, the direction and polarization vector, and the material where it is traveling.
 When the method ``ray.run()`` is called, the propagation of the ray inside the scene starts to be simulated.
-A simplified version of the iteration process is :
+A simplified version of the iteration process is:

 #.
 Find the closest intersection of ``ray`` with objects in ``scene``.